RicoLeiser/Genome2Tree/README.md

 # Building-a-Phylogenetic-Tree-from-Whole-Genome-Comparisons

-This tutorial explains how to identify orthologous single-copy genes shared between several bacteria genomes and how to construct a aligned and concated supermatrix from the sequences ready to use for phylogenetic reconstruction.
-All of these steps were merged into one phyton based pipeline which can be used for an easiy production of concated gene supermatrix.
+This tutorial shows an easiy way to reconstruct a phylogenetic tree from whole genome bacterial genomes.
+The workflow identifies orthologous single-copy genes shared between several bacteria genomes and constructs an aligned and concated supermatrix from the sequences which is ready to use for phylogenetic reconstruction.
+All of these steps are merged into one phyton based pipeline which can easily be used to calculate a concated gene supermatrix, which requires only **.fasta or .faa genome sequences** from the user in order to compute.

 The pipeline bases on the following steps/programs:
 1. **Identification of orthologs** using [**Orthofinder**](https://github.com/davidemms/OrthoFinder)
 2. **Alignment** using [**MAFFT**](https://github.com/GSLBiotech/mafft)
 3. **Trimming** using [**ClipKIT**](https://github.com/JLSteenwyk/ClipKIT)